kimu-code/kimu-code/README.md

 - 👋 Hi, I’m @kimu-code (Kim Huynh)
 - 👀 I’m interested in updating and improving my coding skills!
-- 🌱 I have experience inHTML, CSS, SQL, Java but would like to learn about Javascript and Python
+- 🌱 I have experience in HTML, CSS, SQL, Java but would like to learn about Javascript and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...